victordomingos/optimize-images/docs/docs_EN.md

 Since version 1.3.5, Optimize Images also offers experimental support for MPO images, which are now treated as single picture JPEG image files (if multiple pictures are present in one MPO file, only the first one will be processed).

+Since version 2.1.0, WebP images are also optimized: existing WebP files are re-encoded in place to reduce their size (animated WebP files are left untouched), and PNG images can optionally be converted to WebP instead of JPEG.

 ### DISCLAIMER